The worldwide Coronavirus

 Depending upon the public's access to health care and the quality of that care, the death rate varies from 2 to 5%.

-At least 35 research programs around the world are attempting to develop a vaccine for the virus, including at least six universities in Canada.
-However this is expected to take about 18 months before one is developed, checked out, mass produced, and made available for general use.
-2
+During 2020, at least 35 research programs around the world were attempting to develop a vaccine for the virus, including at least six universities in Canada.
+However this was expected to take many months before one is developed, checked out, mass produced, and made available for general use.2

 2020-MAR-12: Is COVID-19 a form of punishment from God?